yasuraok/git-remote-rclone/README.md

 in a directory `myrepository/` under this DropBox account.

 ## Configuration

 `git-remote-rclone` can be configured to get git to prune the repo aggressively before uploading via rclone.
-This comes in handy to minimize the uploaded file size.
+This comes in handy to minimize the uploaded file size, at the cost of the time taken to prune.
+This is a good tradeoff for low-bandwidth situations.
 To configure it, run this in your git repo:

 ```
-git config --add gitremoterclone.prunefirst "true"
+git config --add git-remote-rclone.pruneaggressively "true"
 ```

 ## Example